Charles Sturt Campus

 It comprises a $1,000 bursary and the waiving of the ABEN conference registration fee.
 The Scholarship was founded in 2015 to encourage critical approaches to business ethics at the ABEN annual meeting.

-Eligible participants should submit a full paper to by 1 October 2025 with the email subject: Jan Schapper Scholarship.
+Eligible participants should submit their paper by 1 October 2025 with the email subject: Jan Schapper Scholarship to: submissions.aben@gmail.com

 For more information about Jan Schapper, please click here